 As a SaaS company, you should be always aware of the issues your clients experience when using your product.

-Be sure to fix them as soon as possible, and notify your customers the problem has been fixed.
+Be sure to fix the bugs as soon as possible, and notify your customers the problem has been fixed.

 Sometimes, your users inform you of the bugs they run into.
 Let them do it in a way that they find convenient: Email, chat, social media, feedback form on your site.